vgeswar/fabzero/README.md

 *We are trained by two legends Sh.Fransisco & Sh.Sibu*

 ***Introduction***
-*A Fab Lab (Fabrication Laboratory)  is a small workshop offering personal digital fabrication.The fab labs are equipped with an array of CNC(Computer Controlled Machines) that help you to get a prototypes  [*more...*](/md-files/Introduction.md)*
+*A Fab Lab (Fabrication Laboratory)  is a small workshop offering personal digital fabrication.The fab labs are equipped with an array of CNC(Computer Controlled Machines) that help you to get a prototypes  [*Read more...*](/md-files/Introduction.md)*

  ***Inaugural Session***
- *We had a formal launch of Pre-fab Academy Training at STPI-Bhubaneswar Campus. [*more...*](/md-files/Inauguration.md)*
+ *We had a formal launch of Pre-fab Academy Training at STPI-Bhubaneswar Campus. [*Read more...*](/md-files/Inauguration.md)*

  ***FABLAB Tour***
  *A batch of participants are visited the FABLAB facilities on first day of training program i.e 18th of March’2019.
-During this session, Sh.Shibu [*more...*](/md-files/fablabvisit.md)*
+During this session, Sh.Shibu [*Read more...*](/md-files/fablabvisit.md)*

  ***Vinyl Cutter***
  *This LAB equipped with "Roland CAMM-1 GS-24" vinyl cutter.
-The maximum cutting area for this machine is width:22.9 inches and [*more...*](/md-files/vinyl-cutter.md)*
+The maximum cutting area for this machine is width:22.9 inches and [*Read more...*](/md-files/vinyl-cutter.md)*

 **Shopbot Machine**